scythe-io/purple-team-exercise-framework/README.md

 # Templates

-Templates for Purple Teaming can be found on our [GitHub](https://github.com/scythe-io/purple-team-exercise-framework).
+Templates for Purple Teaming can be found in the [tempaltes](./templates/) folder.
 We encourage you to contribute by submitting pull requests.

 # FAQ